oudalab/biryani/README.md

  <b>Step 4: </b>
    Choosing Brach

-   master brach is the ligth weight version of biryani which has only specified annotators()
+   master brach is the ligth weight version of biryani which has only specified annotators(annotators, tokenize, ssplit, pos, parse)

    If you want to run biryani will all annotators refer to brach All-Annotators

    If you want to run biryani will all annotators and also dynamically decide how many documents to be processed using kalman filter refer to brach kalman_filter_all_anno

-<b>Step 4: </b>
+<b>Step 5: </b>
   Sending documents to the RabbitMQ queue

   Download the local copy of the biryani repo.
 Open the file ```producer.py``` and make the necessary changes according to how